#givetogain

 President, Chief Executive Officer

 Kathie Niven joined Biscuitville in 2011 and led the brand’s transformation to its FRESH SOUTHERN® identity.
 She became President in 2018 and CEO in 2021, guiding the company’s growth to more than 85 restaurants across the Carolinas and Virginia while strengthening its people-first culture.
 Under her leadership, Biscuitville has earned national recognition, including being named USA Today Readers’ Choice Best Fast Food Breakfast in 2023, 2024 and 2025.
 Niven previously held executive roles with Quiznos, Arby’s, Burger King and Krispy Kreme.
 A graduate of Elon University, she also completed advanced leadership training through the Center for Creative Leadership, UNC Kenan-Flagler and Harvard University.
-She lives in Greensboro, North Carolina, with her husband, Drew, and their two children.

 KEVIN BENNETT